lukelbd/gfdl-fms/README.md

-  Held and Suarez (1994): the Polvani and Kushner (2002) `'pk'` scheme (`teq_mode='pk'`), and a *modified* Polvani and Kushner scheme (`teq_mode='pkmod'`), with stratospheric equilibrium temperatures conforming to the height at which the stratospheric equilibrium temperature is reached.
-It also includes an option to change the damping timescale in the stratosphere (`damp_mode='pk'` or `damp_mode='pkmod'`), beginning where the stratospheric equilibrium temp is reached.
+  Held and Suarez (1994): the Polvani and Kushner (2002) `'pk'` scheme (`teq_mode='pk'`), and a *modified* Polvani and Kushner scheme (`teq_mode='pkmod'`), with stratospheric equilibrium temperatures conforming to the height at which the minimum tropospheric equilibrium temperature is reached.
+It also includes an option to change the damping timescale in the stratosphere (`damp_mode='pk'` or `damp_mode='pkmod'`), beginning where the minimum tropospheric equilibrium temperature is reached.
 * [forcing.f90](src/atmos_param/forcing/forcing.f90) adds various options for modifying the damping scheme: specifying surface equilibrium temperature from its global mean surface value rather than its equatorial surface value (`surf_shneider=.true.` and